tsukhu/rwd-spa-alljs-app/README.md

 rwd-spa-alljs-app
 =================

-Responsive Single Page Application using an end to end Java Script stack
+<h2>Responsive Single Page Application using an end to end Java Script stack</h2>
 <br>
 This is an attempt to build a SPA using an all Java Script stack.
 <br>